Amanda (Craig McLachlan song)

 "Amanda"' is a song recorded by Australian actor/musician Craig McLachlan and band 'Check 1–2'.
 It was their third single from the album, Craig McLachlan & Check 1-2.
 It was a commercial success peaking at No. 24 in Australia and No. 19 in the UK.
+The “Amanda” in the song’s lyrics is rumoured to be McLachlan’s fiancée at the time, Rachel Friend, whose middle name is Amanda.